marcgarciamassaneda/GuideBot-Team-Piola/PROJECTE_FINAL/README.md

 <center><img width="350" src='wrong_direction.PNG'></center>

-- If the user wants to cancel the route, it uses the command `/cancel`.
+- If the user wants to cancel the route, he/she uses the command `/cancel`.
 However, if there isn't an active route, the bot sends a warning:

 <center><img width="350" src='cancel.png'></center>